The Left’s Contempt for Jordan Peterson Is Perfectly Rational

 But Flanagan would rather attack an imaginary, monolithic left than contend with the actual one.
 And by positing Barack Obama as an exemplary practitioner of identity politics, she renders her conception of that phrase incomprensible.
 Obama literally launched his political career by proclaiming that African-Americans must “eradicate the slander that says a black youth with a book is acting white” — and that there was “not a black America and white America and Latino America and Asian America; there’s the United States of America.”
 The man’s commitment to a politics of universalism was so emphatic and unyielding, he spent his last year in office lecturing college students about the evils of “political correctness.”

-If there is a reason that Flanagan associates Barack Obama with identity politics — beyond the fact that he is African-American who participated in politics — she feels no need to spell it out.
+If there is a reason that Flanagan associates Barack Obama with identity politics — beyond the fact that he is an African-American who participated in politics — she feels no need to spell it out.
 For an identitarian contrarian like Flanagan, assertion is sufficient; argument, unnecessary.
-People from her intellectual tribe recognize that Jordan Peterson is good, and identity politics (a phrase the ostensibly covers the political worldview of most everyone to her left or right) is bad.
+People from her intellectual tribe recognize that Jordan Peterson is good, and identity politics (a phrase that ostensibly covers the political worldview of most everyone to her left or right) is bad.
 The fact that a person like her is making this claim is all the substantiation required; because people like her, her son, and Jordan Peterson are capable of perceiving objective reality, unmediated by ideology.

 Flanagan actually implies this: She writes that once her son and his friends had digested Peterson’s thought, they found that it was suddenly “possible to talk about all kinds of things—religion, philosophy, history, myth—in a different way.
 They could have a direct experience with ideas, not one mediated by ideology.”